 zodiac which will be rising and falling to some

-degree with the waves (a foot or two is
+degree with the waves (up to a foot is

 will need to be able to get out of the boat

 over the side and probably into ankle deep water

 or onto wet rocks.
 There will be many strong hands

 to help you do this, but it does require a certain

 level of spriteliness.
 Once ashore